If you really want to get fluent, at some point you’ll need to learn French immersion-style.

 One of the best ways of taking this step is to take a French immersion course.

-The great thing about an immersion course is that it will serve you well at whatever learning level you happen to be at.
+The great thing about a French immersion course is that it will serve you well at whatever learning level you happen to be at.

-If you are a beginner, an immersion course will immediately get you talking and building basic conversation skills.
+If you are a beginner, learning French through immersion will immediately get you talking and building basic conversation skills.

 In fact, being courageous and immersing yourself from Day One may be very helpful for cementing solid language habits and avoiding falling into incorrect language patterns, or the dreaded Franglish.

 Bonne question (good question)!
-French immersion will enrich your connection with the French language and, of course, your language skills.
-Let’s look at two specific advantages that an immersion course and experience will give you.
+Learning French through immersion will enrich your connection with the French language and, of course, your language skills.
+Let’s look at two specific advantages that a French immersion course and experience will give you.

 Access to French 24/7

 In an immersion environment, you will be speaking, listening and reading in French nearly 100% of the time.
-It’s one thing to go to French class.
-It’s completely different to turn your life into a full-time French class.
+It’s one thing to go to a language class.
+It’s completely different to turn your life into a full-time language class.

 With these rapid results, you will gradually develop a “French brain,” or the ability to think and speak in French naturally without the French to English translation process, which will in turn give you the ability to speak faster and to follow conversations much more quickly.